amazon-science/fraud-dataset-benchmark/README.md

 Once repo is cloned, from your terminal, `cd` to the repo and type `pip install .`, which will install the required classes and methods.

-## FraudBenchmarkDataset Usage
+## FraudDatasetBenchmark Usage
-The usage is straightforward, where you create a `dataset` object of `FraudBenchmarkDataset` class, and extract useful goodies like train/test splits and eval_metrics.
+The usage is straightforward, where you create a `dataset` object of `FraudDatasetBenchmark` class, and extract useful goodies like train/test splits and eval_metrics.

 ```
-from fdb.datasets import FraudBenchmarkDataset
+from fdb.datasets import FraudDatasetBenchmark

 # all_keys = ['fakejob', 'vechicleloan', 'malurl', 'ieeecis', 'ccfraud','fraudecom', 'twitterbot', 'ipblock']
 key = 'ipblock

-obj = FraudBenchmarkDataset(key=key)
+obj = FraudDatasetBenchmark(key=key)
 print(obj.key)

 print('Train set: ')